Daniel Anthony (actor): The Sarah Jane Adventures

 He appeared as a series regular in the Doctor Who spin-off series The Sarah Jane Adventures from 2007 to 2011, playing Clyde Langer.
 Speaking about his character, Anthony said, "I would describe Clyde as the joker of the group.
 He always has an answer for everything, even though 99% of the time it was probably wrong!
 I really enjoy playing comedy so, for me, this character was a dream".
 He has also narrated The Sarah Jane Adventures audiobook Children of Steel (2011), written by Martin Day, and briefly reprised his role in the 2020 webcast mini episode "Farewell, Sarah Jane", aired on Doctor Who's social media channels as a tribute to Elisabeth Sladen.

 In 2022, it was announced that Big Finish Productions would produce an audio spin-off of The Sarah Jane Adventures, Beyond Bannerman Road: Rani Takes on the World, set 15 years after the events of the series and focusing on Anthony and Anjli Mohindra's characters.
 He previously played Delong in the Big Finish Doctor Who audio story "Wirrn Dawn" (2009), starring Paul McGann as the Eighth Doctor, and Julian Delaware in the Torchwood audio story "The Law Machines" (2018).
 With his role of Delong, he became the first regular actor from the BBC Wales-produced Doctor Who-related series to have participated in a Big Finish production.

+In 2023, Anthony reprised his role as Clyde Langer in Tales of the TARDIS.